-Arboria a mysterious world of dark fantasy.
+Arboria is a mysterious world of dark fantasy.
 Today in our Arboria review you will learn everything about its gameplay and features.
-Early access release date is planned on 7th May, you can add it to wishlist on Steam.
+Arboria release date is planned for 9th September 2021, you can add it to wishlist on Steam.
 We had a unique opportunity to try the game before release, and we are eager to share our opinion with you.

 Gameplay – Arboria Review